openspending/fiscal-data-package/spec/index.md

 # Changelog

+- `0.3.0-alpha5`: variety of improvements and corrections including #35, #37 etc
 - `0.3.0-alpha4`: reintroduce a lot of the content of data recommendations from v0.2
 - `0.3.0-alpha3`: rework mapping structure in various ways
 - `0.3.0-alpha2`: rename Budget Data Package to Fiscal Data Package